 Typically, engagement season peaks in autumn.
-According to WeddingWire’s research, they calculated that “40% of couples who become engaged do so between November and February, with 76% of weddings still occurring during the summer and fall months.”
-Because of this, recently engaged couples tend to spend the surrounding winter holidays with family and celebrating, which leads to the uptick in searches once New Year’s Eve has passed.
+According to WeddingWire’s research, they calculated that 40% of couples get engaged between November and February.
+Further, 76% of weddings happen during the summer and fall months.
+As a result, recently engaged couples start planning as soon as the holidays come to a close.

-You need a marketing plan.
-It is crucial to stay on top of the trends and conversations discussed by influencers in the digital space or from experts in bridal magazines.
-As you can see from the Google Trends search, not only is January a peak season for wedding dress shopping, but interest in that particular search term has declined over the last five years.
-How can bridal shops start to use this search information and shopping trends from their own stores to plan a smart, effective marketing plan?
+Stay on top of the trends and conversations within the digital space or from experts in bridal magazines.
+As you can see from the Google Trends data, searches for the term “wedding dresses” have declined over the last five years.

 - Highlight what sets you apart from your competition and incorporate your strengths into your advertising and online presence.